Apple has allowed the Opera Mini browser on the Jesus Phone, according to a shock announcement from Opera.

 Microsoft has killed support for its unloved Windows Vista operating system today.

 A new command within the Metropolitan Police service will have responsibility for policing extreme porn and indecent images of children as well as prostituion and human trafficking.
+The creation of the unit is either a vital step forward in the fight against human trafficking and exploitation, or a serious waste of police resources, motivated by political correctness, depending on your point of view.

 Internet users face the risk of losing their internet connections on 5 May when the domain name system switches over to a new, more secure protocol.